2021–2022 Dutch cabinet formation: Formateur Rutte

 After the debate about the coalition agreement and the report of informateurs Koolmees and Remkes, a motion was passed to appoint Rutte as formateur.
 The cabinet posts and portfolio distribution were determined in collaboration with the other party leaders.
 Subsequently, the party leaders nominated the cabinet members.
+Among those who declined was Rianne Letschert.
 These nominees were vetted by organizations such as the General Intelligence and Security Service and the Tax and Customs Administration.
 According to De Telegraaf, none of the nominated cabinet members were rejected following the vetting process.
 Beginning on 3 January, Rutte conducted interviews with the candidates.

 During the search for cabinet members, the parties aimed for fifty percent women.
 In the end, ten of the twenty ministers were women, the highest proportion until then, and four of the nine state secretaries.
 A cabinet has also never had so many ministers with a migration background.
 (Note: Dilan Yeşilgöz, Franc Weerwind and Gunay Uslu.)
 Franc Weerwind was also the first black minister since 1905.

 Following the talks, the nominated cabinet members met on 8 January 2022 for the constitutive deliberation (Constituerend beraad).
 Afterwards, Rutte presented his final report to the speaker of the House.
 On 10 January 2022, the fourth Rutte cabinet was sworn in.